 Disabled parking bays

-However, please be advised that you may be invited to submit an application in an earlier batch if a space becomes available.
+However, please be advised that you may be invited to apply in an earlier batch, if a space becomes available.

 If you do not want to wait to be included in one of the free batch processes